fayizferosh/yosys-tcl-ui-report/README.md

 #### Hierarchy check script dumping

-I have successfully written the code for dumping hierarchy check script.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information as well as output .hier.ys are shown below.
+I have successfully written the code for dumping the hierarchy check script.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information as well as output .hier.ys are shown below.

 *Code*